Using predictive multiplicity to measure individual performance within the AI Act: Introduction

-\paragraph{\bf Our contributions are as follows:} \begin{itemize} \item {\bf Legal analysis:} We analyse the AI Act's accuracy and transparency provisions for high-risk AI systems and show that it requires performance evaluations not only on the level of entire datasets, but also on the level of specific individuals (Section~\ref{sec:AIAct}). \item {\bf Technical analysis:} We introduce two metrics and a pragmatic computational framework to assess conflicts both at the individual and dataset level (Section~\ref{sec:technical_section}). \item {\bf Overall recommendation:} Ultimately, we recommend providers of high-risk AI systems to deliberately search for models of comparable statistical accuracy and to make information about conflicting predictions accessible to deployers (Section~\ref{sec:Discussion}). \end{itemize}
+\begin{itemize} \item {\bf Legal analysis: }We analyse the AI Act's accuracy and transparency provisions for high-risk AI systems and show that it requires performance evaluations not only on the level of entire datasets, but also on the level of specific individuals (Section~\ref{sec:AIAct}). \item {\bf Technical analysis: }We introduce two metrics and a pragmatic computational framework to assess conflicts both at the individual and dataset level (Section~\ref{sec:technical_section}). \item {\bf Overall recommendation: }Ultimately, we recommend providers of high-risk AI systems to deliberately search for models of comparable statistical accuracy --- or other relevant notions of overall performance --- and to make information about conflicting predictions accessible to deployers (Section~\ref{sec:Discussion}). \end{itemize}